spred: Solving $L_1$ Penalty with SGD: Experiments

-We first establish the efficiency of the proposed algorithm for the lasso problem.
-We experiment with the following two settings. \textit{1D output and orthogonal input}: In this case, the closed-form solution for lasso is known, and this allows us to evaluate whether our method can reach the optimal lasso solutions or not.
-We compare with a naive gradient-descent baseline: directly applying gradient descent to the original lasso objective, denoted as \textit{L1}.
-While one does not expect this method to work, it has been the popular way in deep learning to optimize the $L_1$ penalty (for example, see \cite{han2015deep} and \cite{scardapane2017group}).
-We choose both gradient descent and Adam optimizers to optimize \textit{spred}, as well as the original L1 regularized mean square error objective.
+We illustrate the correctness of the proposed algorithm on the well-understood lasso problem.
+We first consider the case of an orthogonal input distribution.
+In this case, the closed-form solution for lasso is known, allowing us to evaluate whether the method can reach the optimal lasso solutions.
+For illustration, we also show the performance of the naive gradient-descent baseline: directly applying gradient descent to the original lasso objective, denoted as \textit{L1}.
+While one does not expect this method to work, it has been the popular way in deep learning to optimize the $L_1$ penalty (for example, see \citet{han2015deep} and \citet{scardapane2017group}).
+We choose both gradient descent and Adam optimizers to optimize \textit{spred}, as well as the original $L_1$ regularized mean square error objective.
 The learning rate is chosen from $\{1, 0.1, 0.01, 0.001\}$.
-The final result is produced from the best setting.
-See Figure~\ref{fig:lasso}.
-When using \textit{Spred}, one needs to set a threshold below which we set the parameter to zero at the stopping point.\footnote{Note that is this crucially different from the ISTA-type algorithm where one needs to apply threshold at every training step.} We test two levels of threshold, and both agree with the optimal solution at convergence.
-We also plot in Appendix~\ref{app sec: exp} the time evolution of the sparsity at the two thresholds, and we see that they converge to the same value at roughly the same time scale.
-This can be used as a criterion for assessing the convergence of \textit{spred}.
-We see that \textit{spred} agrees with the closed-form solution for all sparsity levels and for two different levels of accuracy, while the naive gradient-based method never reached a sparse solution.
+The final result is chosen from the best setting.
+Figure~\ref{fig:lasso} shows that \textit{spred} agrees with the closed-form solution for all sparsity levels and for two different levels of accuracy, while the naive gradient-based method never reached a sparse solution.
+Our experiments also show that the convergence speed of \textit{spred} is similar to the standard $L_1$ optimization methods such as coordinate descent or LARS.
+See Appendix~\ref{app sec: exp}.